Arlia-Etoile/Diversion-Rule-List-msr/README.md

 ## Credits & Acknowledgements

-Special thanks to the upstream maintainer [NuoFang6](https://github.com/NuoFang6) and the original project [RuleList](https://github.com/OOM-WG/RuleList) for their outstanding work and maintenance.
+Special thanks to the upstream maintainer [NuoFang6](https://github.com/NuoFang6) and the [original project](https://github.com/OOM-WG/RuleList) for their outstanding work and maintenance.